Kalaiyar Kovil: Festivals

 Kaaleesar's festival is celebrated in the month of Thai where the car festival is observed during the Poosam.
 Someswarar's Bhrammotsavam is celebrated in the Tamil month of Vaikasi. the float festival also happens then.
 Aadi Pooram is celebrated for Swarnavalli amman.

+Maruthu Pandiyar Gurupoojai is celebrated every year on 27 October as an honour for the Fourth king of Sivaganga Maruthu Pandiyars.
+People from various parts visit kalayarkovil by cars, buses and bikes to get dharshan from god maruthiruvars.

+Kalaiyar Kovil is a Town and a Panchayat Union in Sivaganga District, Tamil Nadu, India.

+Kalayarkoil is a Taluk in Sivaganga District of Tamil Nadu State, India.
+It is located 18 km east from District headquarters Sivaganga.466 km from State capital Chennai.